cdesgrange/cdesgrange.github.io/publications.md

 <br>

-<strong>*First-author: 2 publications (+ 1 recommended to publication)* </strong>
+<strong>*First-author: 3 publications* </strong>

-  <b>Desgrange</b>, Milli, Chauvin, et al., 2023, Astronomy and Astrophysics, recommended for publication, <i>Planetary system architectures with low-mass inner planets: Direct imaging exploration of mature systems beyond 1 au</i>.
+  <b>Desgrange</b>, Milli, Chauvin, et al., 2023, Astronomy and Astrophysics, accepted for publication and soon on arxiv, <i>Planetary system architectures with low-mass inner planets: Direct imaging exploration of mature systems beyond 1 au</i>.

   <b>Desgrange</b>, Chauvin, Christiaens et al., 2022, Astronomy and Astrophysics, 664, A139, <i><a href="https://ui.adsabs.harvard.edu/abs/2022A%26A...664A.139D/abstract">In-depth direct imaging and spectroscopic characterization of the young Solar System analog HD 95086</a></i>.